DrLex0/MightyVariableFan/README.md

 It is possible to recompile Sailfish firmware with a software PWM implementation on the EXTRA output, but this is only a static control that cannot be changed mid-print, and it cannot be controlled through G-code commands either.
 Installing a simple manual hardware PWM controller is actually a better option because that will at least allow to change the PWM at any time, but it remains cumbersome.
 I have done this for a few months until I got tired of having to babysit every print.
 I wanted fully automatic fan control from within the X3G file itself.

 I have looked for sensible ways to implement PWM for the fan, in such a way that it could be controlled from within G-code, preferably with manual override.
 Ideally, the printer should send desired fan speed to a separate device like an Arduino or Raspberry Pi, which does the actual PWM.
 I found no straightforward way to do this however, so I went for something *less sensible* instead.
 This solution relies on the **buzzer,** which from my experiments has proven to be a reliable one-way communication channel.
 Not only does it play tones with accurate timings, it also plays them exactly where they occur inside the print code, unlike the M126 and M127 commands that will toggle the EXTRA output at a rather unpredictable time before the command is expected to be executed.
-This makes the buzzer suitable for making a *modem connection* to an external controller.
+This makes the buzzer suitable for setting up a *modem connection* to an external controller.

-To make all this work, you need some minimal understanding of Linux, and at least basic electronics skills.
-Being able to solder might not be essential, but will make it much easier than trying to find ready-made cables that will fit.
+To make all this work, you need some minimal understanding of how to use Linux on a Raspberry Pi, and at least basic electronics skills.
+Being able to solder might not be essential but will make it much easier than trying to find ready-made cables that will fit.
 While working on the internals of your printer, take the usual precautions for working on delicate electronics: avoid static discharges and short-circuits.

 This has so far only been tested with *Slic3r,* and quite likely the post-processing script that generates the beep sequences will only work with Slic3r-generated G-code at this moment.
 Of course, the main reason why I have published this on GitHub is to make it easy for anyone to modify the code and submit pull requests to make it work with other slicer programs.